Medical Evaluation of the Impact of Prolonged Stress on the Body

 Symptoms Associated with Chronic Stress

-Prolonged stress can manifest itself in different ways depending on the intensity of the physical or emotional burden and the body's ability to adapt.
+Prolonged stress may manifest in different ways depending on the intensity of physical or emotional demands and the body’s adaptive capacity.

 - difficulty concentrating